"What does this button do?"

 Where work is done.
 Track and visualize the flow of work from left to right.
 By adding additional columns, you can map the board to your specific way of working.
 Team members pull work from the backlog and move it along the different stages (board columns) until it reaches your definition of done.

 The work items.
 Cards can contain as much or as little information as you need.
 More on this further down.

 Backlogs let you prioritize and plan your upcoming work.
 It is also a great way of overviewing ongoing work by taking advantage of the table view.
 This lets managers and team leaders quickly see the status of items across teams and projects.

-The product you're building, client you're working for, the event your planning, or whatever other amazing thing your team is doing.
+The product you're building, the client you're working for, the event your planning, or whatever other amazing things your team is doing.
 The name should be descriptive and follow naming standards to make it easy to scale and reuse.

 The different fields of a card visualized as cells in your tree.
 Track status, who is working on the card, time spent, estimation, and more.

 Manage the backlog, access show options, filter items (shortcut 'F'), and more.

 Work boards where team members drag cards ready to be acted on.
 The team should be part of creating the workflow so it maps to their way of doing things.
 Boards can be boosted further by enabling visualizing flow with charts and implementing work in progress limits.

 The team, the defined process, the project pipe.
 The board name should reflect the work that is being done.